rotundasoftware/modui-base/README.md

 It also offers a `template` property on the view class which will be used to automatically populate view elements' HTML, if supplied.

 ### Options
-ModuiBase provides a simple declarative syntax to define the public properties, or "options", of a view, and a mechanism to update the view when its options are changed.
+ModuiBase provides a simple declarative syntax to define the public properties, or "options", of a view, and a mechanism to update a view when its options are changed.
 The declarative syntax for options makes it easy to understand the "API" for each view class.
 Options are:

 * Declared as an array on the view class, with support for required and default values
 * Can be retrieved and modified by other views via public `get()` and `set()` methods
 * Included automatically as template data when the view class' `template` function is invoked

 ### Subviews
-ModuiBase provides an easy way to manage subviews in order to facilitate the use of small, modularized, reusable views.
+ModuiBase provides an easy way to manage subviews in order to facilitate componentization.

 To create a subview, just include an empty `div` with the `data-subview` attribute in a view's HTML contents (e.g. `<div data-subview="mySubview"></div>`) and then define a creator function with a matching name in the class' `subviewCreators` property.
 The subview management logic:

 * Automatically puts references to subviews in a hash keyed by name, e.g. `this.subviews.mySubview`
-* Maintains subviews when a parent view is re-rendered, preserving subview state
+* Maintains subviews when a parent view is re-rendered, preserving subview objects and their state
 * Automatically cleans up (i.e. removes) subviews when a parent view is removed

 ### Messages
 ModuiBase discourages the use of traditional Backbone events in favor of a more structured way to communicate between views that helps enforce encapsulation.
 Instead of events being triggered, "messages" are "spawned" by a view and passed up the DOM hierarchy.
 Messages are similar to DOM events but exist only in and for the "view layer" of abstraction, and do not bubble by default.
-As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse are generally avoided.
+As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse are avoided.

 Use `view.spawn( messageName, data )` to spawn a message.